Soil Biology

 Modern farming practices have led to a significant and ongoing decline in soil biology.
 This has led to lower disease and insect resistance in plants with lower nutritional value.
 As a result, farmers are caught in a cycle where more pesticides and fertiliser is needed to get the same yield, resulting in a steadily decreasing net income.

 Fortunately, over the past 30+ years, researchers and growers have demonstrated that it is possible to revitalise soil biology and regain these vital benefits.
 Revitalising the soil biology restores soil structure, gives the plants resistance to disease and insects and increases nutritional value.
-This starts a positive feedback loop that pays off from the first application.

 Articles